Garnishment in Minnesota

 Garnishment allows a creditor with a judgment to collect money directly from your wages or your bank account.

 Garnishment must follow specific statutory procedures.
-When collectors do not follow those procedures correctly, the garnishment may be improper or unlawful.
+When collectors fail to follow these procedures, legal claims for wrongful garnishment may arise.

 How Garnishment Starts

-Garnishment typically follows a court judgment.
-Once a creditor obtains judgment, it may serve a garnishment summons on your employer or your bank.
+Once a creditor obtains a court judgment, it may serve a garnishment summons on your employer or your bank.
+Although Minnesota law allows for pre-judgment garnishment in limited cases, in my experience, virtually all consumer debt garnishments come after judgment.

-In wage cases, the creditor must give you at least 10 days notice before taking money from your paycheck.
-In bank cases, however, no notice is required.
+For a wage garnishment, the creditor must give you at least 10 days notice before taking money from your paycheck.
+For bank garnishments, however, no notice is required.
 They creditor can freeze your bank account without warning and you won’t get notice until after the money is held.

 Can Garnishment Be Stopped?